Avaiga/taipy-doc/docs/manuals/studio/config/index.md

 [advanced configuration](../core/config/advanced-config.md#Python-code-configuration)
 section).

-Taipy Studio provides ways to design graphically the configuration for your applications.
+Taipy Studio provides ways to design graphically Taipy application configurations.
 Within the Visual Studio Code environment, you can create configuration elements (for Data Nodes, Tasks, Pipelines, and Scenarios), specify the properties for those elements, and use a visual representation of those configuration elements as a graph.